Happy Birthday, Jenny Han, born 3 September 1980.

 - I always wrote stories and stuff and read like crazy as a kid.
 But at first I never thought that it was possible to be a writer, just because it seemed like a really dream job.
 It seemed so impractical, and it wasn’t until I went to college and took a class that I thought that maybe I could do this.

 - My advice would be to find your own voice and really hone that voice and point of view.
 That’s really the thing that makes you unique from everybody else.
 I think 10 different people can write a story about kids fighting to the death or a kid with cancer.
 It would be 10 different stories because they have different backgrounds and a different set of eyes.

-- Figure out what your point of view is and work on that.
-You need to read a lot of stuff and hear other people’s voices because you can zero in on what works.
+- You need to read a lot of stuff and hear other people’s voices because you can zero in on what works.

 Please click here for our Literary Birthday Calendar